-Angioedema is a sudden swelling that is mainly present on the face, the airway (tongue, soft palate, throat) or the intestines.
+Angioedema is a sudden swelling that is mainly present on the face, the airways (tongue, soft palate, throat) or the intestines.
 The swelling is caused by fluid retention in the skin and underlying tissues.
 Without treatment, the condition can last for a few days, then it diminishes on its own.
 It does not itch, but it can be painful.

 Angioedema is caused by a defect in the little blood vessels deep in the skin, where there is plenty of space between the subcutaneous connective tissue.
 The deep blood vessels leak proteins.
 Those proteins attract moisture and moisture lumps are developed.
 This is often the result of some sort of allergic reaction to a substance in drugs, foods, candy or drink.
 If that is the case, angioedema usually occurs only once.
 It is difficult then to find the exact cause.
 Angioedema may recur or occur in attacks.
 In this case, an inherited condition causes the fluid retention.
 This form of angioedema can already occur at young age.
 Angioedema is not contagious.

-Angioedema occurs mainly in places where the connective tissue is relatively loose, such as eyelids, cheeks, lips, back of the hands, external genitals and foot ridges.
+Angioedema occurs mainly in places where connective tissue is relatively loose, such as eyelids, cheeks, lips, back of the hands, external genitals and foot ridges.
 Substantial fluid retention may develop there.
 Angioedema may occur not only in the skin, but also in the mucosa of the mouth, trachea or intestinal tract.

 If an allergic reaction is the cause, the first symptoms develop two hours after ingestion of the product.
 These symptoms last for about twelve hours and then disappear automatically.
 In case of an underlying disease, the symptoms take longer, ranging from days to months.
 There are intermediate periods without symptoms.
 The swellings disappear automatically then.